 Though tools like two-factor authentication and password management have become more prevalent, they fail to bypass the actual problem: weak passwords.
 Many companies are spending heavily on these technologies and holding fast to what should be considered an antiquated system for securing information.
 But the fact is: our devices have gotten smarter; it’s time for us to get smarter, too.

 Thanks to rapid technological developments and a major shift from desktop to mobile computing, it is now easier than ever to relegate passwords to the past and transition to passwordless authentication.
 With features like fingerprint scanning and facial recognition integrated into our smartphones, a switch to biometric passwords can be accomplished quickly and seamlessly.
-Not only is this the safest solution, it is also the easiest.
+Not only is this the safest solution, but it is also the easiest.
 Especially considering all the hoops users have to jump through to be sure their passwords are uncrackable.
-The technology has given us the means, it’s time for us to seize the opportunity to redefine security.
+Technology has given us the means, it’s time for us to seize the opportunity to redefine security.

 Time to invest in user-friendly solutions

 Companies invest significant monetary resources into password security.
 This not only includes implementing the strongest (and ultimately most cumbersome) tools and processes available to protect the security of user accounts, but it also entails hiring IT specialists to navigate the process.
 But instead of using this expensive expertise to fine-tune an imperfect system, it would be a better investment of time and money to use readily available biometric technology to implement a surefire and unreplicable security strategy.
 This way, the experts can stop devising password safety tools and focus on building truly robust systems.

 Users have better things to do with their time and their brains than mull over the best and strongest possible passwords for each and every service they sign up for.
 It’s time to get rid of the real weakest link: user-unfriendly password security!